sassoftware/model-container-recipes/base-image-cli/python_base/README.md

   optional arguments:
     -h, --help            show this help message and exit --version VERSION, -v VERSION
-                          Python Version: 2 or 3
+                          Python Version: 3

 ```
-Note: The default Python base image is built using Python 3, but you can specify the Python version as either 2 or 3 using the optional argument `--version`.
+Note: The default Python base image is built using Python 3.

-Here is an example of generating a Python 2 base image and the resulting output:
+Here is an example of generating a Python 3 base image and the resulting output:

 ```
-$ python base_image_generation.py python --version 2
+$ python base_image_generation.py python --version 3
 Loading configuration properties...
 Login into AWS ECR...
 Login AWS ECR succeeded!